 the ground and from the ground the bhang plant sprang.
 It was because they used

-this child of nectar or of Mahadev in agreement with religious forms that thee
+this child of nectar or of Mahadev in agreement with religious forms that the

-seers or Hishis became Siddha or one with the deity.
+seers or Rishis became Siddha or one with the deity.
 He who, despite the example

-of the Hishis, uses no bhang shall lose his happiness in this life and in the
+of the Rishis, uses no bhang shall lose his happiness in this life and in the

 life to come.
 In the end he shall be cast into hell.
-The mere sight of bhang,
+The mere sight of bhang cleanses

-cleanses from as much sin as a thousand horse-sacrifices or a thousand pilgrimages.
+from as much sin as a thousand horse-sacrifices or a thousand pilgrimages.
+He

-He who scandalizes the user of bhang shall suffer the torments of hell so long
+who scandalises the user of bhang shall suffer the torments of hell so long as

 rites is as guilty as the sinner of lakhs of sins.
 He who drinks wisely